freemn-del/freemn-del.github.io/index.md

 - Is a vulnerability that can be exploited by an attacker to read messages and emails and capture sensitive information from a remote location without the victim's knowledge.
 - This vulnerability exploits the "iTunes Wi-Fi Sync" feature, where the victim connects their phone to any trusted computer that is already infected by an attacker.

-### Bring your own device (BYOD)

-- It's a policy that allows an employee to bring their personal devices, such as laptops, smartphones, and tablets, to their workplace and use them to access the organization's resources by following the access privileges.

 # IOT AND OT HACKING {18}